HSF/hsf.github.io/_activities/packaging.md

   * [Portage](https://wiki.gentoo.org/wiki/Project:Portage)
   * [Spack](https://github.com/LLNL/spack)

-The summary of our analysis has been summarized in a [Technical note on Build Tools](/technical_notes.html)
+The summary of our initial findings is found in the [Technical note on Build Tools](/technical_notes.html).

 ## Existing build recipes